UVic-Data-Science-for-SE/course/blogposts.md

 We will be using Brightspace's forum as a platform for your blogposts.
 Threads representing the different topics have already been created.
 When you author a post related to a particular week in the course, please assign it the appropriate category as well.

+### Schedule (2022)
+All blog posts due by 6pm Monday the week of the module.

+* Applications 1: SBSE due Oct 24
+* Applications 2: Cost Estimation due Nov 7
+* Applications 3: Traceability and Refactoring Detection due Nov 14
+* Applications 4: Code as Language and Automated Program Repair due Nov 21
+* Applications 5:  NLP and Topic Modeling for SE due Nov 28

 ### Blog Post Quality Criteria

 Blog posts are marked pass/fail.
 You can miss one post; we look at the five highest.